TV Entertainment Centers

 During

-With the trim work complete, it was time for paint.
-Working from the scaffold, our crew rolled and cut in the deep black finish across the entire wall — trim, field, and all.
-You can see here the dramatic contrast beginning to emerge as the dark color goes on: the section already painted reads as a finished, graphic statement while the unpainted section to the left is still white.
-That contrast tells you everything about the transformation this accent wall delivers.
+Trim complete, paint next.
+Working from the scaffold, our crew rolled and cut in the deep black finish across the entire wall.
+Trim, field, all of it.
+In this photo the painted section already reads like a finished, graphic statement while the section to the left is still white.
+That contrast shows how much work a single color does when it goes on uniformly across both the trim profiles and the recessed field.

 During: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL